 - No permanent posts are allowed.
 Do not attach any structure to any other common garden structure such as garden hose posts or outside fencing.

-- Garden plots may not be entered without the gardener’s permission.
+- Garden plots may not be entered without the member’s permission.

 - No soil, seeds, fruit, vegetable, flower, hand tools, or any other item may be removed from another members plot without their explicit permission.

-- Notify the Plot Manager or a Board member if you are discontinuing your gardening activities.
+- Notify the Plot Manager or a Board member if you are discontinuing your membership.